soongenwong/command-centre/command-centre-app/README.md

 - Modern UI components with smooth animations and transitions

 ### Authentication
-- Secure user authentication powered by Supabase
+- Secure user authentication powered by Firebase
 - Integrated Sign up/Sign in with Google for frictionless onboarding
+- Email/password authentication option
 - Protected routes ensuring only authenticated users access the dashboard

 ### All-in-One Dashboard